johnshearing/PrivateKeyVault/README.md

   * Let's try it.
   * Type `menu` to open the PrivateKeyVault menu application.
   * Highligh the menu option which reads `Export a private key to a text file` and press the **Enter** key.
   * After clicking through some warning dialog boxes you will be prompted to select a directory where the file containing your private key will be saved to.
 You can create a new folder if you want to.
-I created a folder called **privatekeys**.
+I created a folder called **private_keys**.
   * Then you will be prompted for the name of the file.
 I entered **bobs_private_key.txt**.
   * Then you will be prompted for the unique id or email address associated with the private key that you wish to export.
   * Enter **bob@gmail.com** and press the **Enter** button.